yvesgurcan/web-midi-player/README.md

 The list of workflows used for this project can be found [./github/workflows](here):

 -   Builds are created and checked when you open pull requests into `master`.
--   Merging pull requests into `master` triggers a release on NPM.
+-   Merging pull requests into `master` triggers a release to NPM.

-Need help to create new workflows?
-Checkout out [workflow syntax help](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions) and [events which trigger workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#webhook-events).

 ## Misc